 Taking power from his father-in-law at the start of the 7th century, Amsuvarman founded the first of three Thakuri dynasties, which ruled in the Kathmandu Valley.
 Consolidating power through his family connections and marriage – his daughter married a Tibetan prince.
-Amsuvarman laid a firm enough power base in the Kathmandu Valley for this kingdom to survive and grow, even through the following centuries of turmoil and strife.
+Amsuvarman laid a firm enough power base in the Kathmandu Valley for this kingdom to survive and grow, even though the following centuries of turmoil and strife.
 During the 10th century Thakuri King Gunakamadeva founded the city of Kantipur – today this is known as Kathmandu.

 The Golden Age

 Around 1200, legend has it that King Arideva was wrestling when news of his son’s birth arrived.
 He thus bestowed the title malla ‘wrestler’ on his son and so founded the Malla dynasty, which brought with it a Golden Age in Nepalese history.
 Nepal’s strategic location along the trade routes between China, Tibet and India led to a great flow of wealth into the valley, and with it a subsequent flourishing of the arts and architecture in the shape of wonderful buildings, many of which still stand today.

 The Hindu Mallas’ religious tolerance allowed Buddhism to flourish in Nepal, however, the emergence of an aristocracy under the Mallas served to strengthen and develop the strict Hindu caste system.
 From the mid 14th century, Nepal began to break apart into numerous feudal city-states.
 Agricultural techniques improved and populations grew, spreading more and more into the mountainous areas.